25 Words That Are Actually Acronyms

 19. SMART CAR

-A division of the Daimler organization, the Smart Automobile company was founded in Germany in 1994.
+Now a division of the Daimler organization, the Smart Automobile company began in Germany in the late 1980s.
 Originally known as the “Swatchmobile” (because the car was developed by the same company that makes Swatch watches), the name “Smart car” was chosen in the mid-1990s as an acronym of “Swatch Mercedes Art.”

 A snafu is a mistake, or a general state of confusion or disarray.
 It was coined in the early 1940s, apparently by American troops during the Second World War, and according to the Oxford English Dictionary is “an expression conveying the common soldier’s laconic acceptance of the disorder of war and the ineptitude of his superiors”—namely, “situation normal, all f****d up.”